 However, while these tactics might make you more awake and alert, they won’t reduce your blood alcohol concentration or speed up the elimination of alcohol.[18]

-90% of alcohol is metabolized by your liver.
-The liver can only clear 0.015g of ethanol per 100mL of blood per hour.
+The liver metabolizes 90% of consumed alcohol; however, it can only be eliminated.
+0.015g of ethanol per 100 mL of blood per hour.
 It will therefore lower your BAC by 0.015 per hour.
 Medications and liver damage can reduce the speed of metabolism but nothing can speed it up.

 The remaining 10% of the ethanol you consume is excreted through urine, sweat, and breath.
 You may be able to drink a lot of water to encourage urination and clear alcohol a little more quickly from your urine.
 However, diluted samples won’t be accepted for testing, earning you an automatic fail.